wp-plugins/wp-admin-microblog/readme.txt

 = Supported Languages =
 * English
-* Deutsch
+* German

 = Disclaimer =
 Use at your own risk.
 No warranty expressed or implied is provided.

 == Credits ==

-Copyright 2010 by Michael Winkler
+Copyright 2010-2011 by Michael Winkler

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by